 From each job page, techs can also access the other essential tools they need throughout the lifecycle of a job.
 Via the left sidebar, they can view and utilize:

-Notably, our app has offline capabilities, so all of these features and workflows are available even when techs are outside of zones with cell service or internet connectivity (a key feature that not all of our competitors offer).
+Notably, our app has offline capabilities, so all of these features and workflows are available even when techs are outside of zones with cell service or internet connectivity (a key feature that not all software solutions offer).

 Now, let’s zoom in on our mobile estimates feature as it plays an integral role in many key facets of a field service app: tech experience, customer experience, sales enablement, etc.

 From the estimates tab, you can view any previous estimates that have been quoted to that customer, or create a new estimate for that specific job.
-When creating a new estimate, you can use a template or configure it from scratch by selecting items from your pricebook, as shown here:
+When creating a new estimate, you can use a template or configure it from scratch by selecting items from your pricebook.

 The pricebook categories and search bar make it easy to find what techs are looking for, and each item can be tapped to see more relevant information about that product.
 For example, detailed product descriptions, flat rate price, member price, pictures and videos, and warranty information.